Broward Transitional Center3900 North Powerline Road

 FACILITY DESCRIPTION: GEO designed and constructed this 99,000 sq. ft. center specifically as an access-controlled community correctional center.
 This unique community resource represents one of the few “purpose-built” community correctional centers of this size in the United States.
 The center consists of a two-story building designed and constructed to blend in with the community setting and to provide privacy, separation by gender, and full support space for the residents and staff.
 The facility features a kitchen building, expanded medical clinic and courtroom areas as well as a 14,000 square foot office building for client use.

 ACCREDITATION: In less than a year of operation, the center was awarded accreditation by the American Correctional Association (ACA) in 1999.
-The center was reaccredited in 2002, 2005, 2008 and 2011.
+The center was reaccredited in 2002, 2005, 2008 and 2011 with a score of 100%.